spatialos/online-services/docs/content/get-started/quickstart-guide/quickstart-3.md

 gcloud auth login
 ```

 Now we can build and push the Docker images for our services.
 Navigate to the directory where the Dockerfiles are kept (`/services/docker`).
-We're going to build the images for each of the services we want to deploy, `gateway`, `gateway-internal`, `party`, `playfab-auth` and `sample-matcher`.
+We're going to build the images for each of the services we want to deploy, `gateway`, `gateway-internal`, `party`, `playfab-auth`, `sample-matcher` and  `analytics-endpoint`.

 Build the images like this, replacing the `{{your_google_project_id}}` part with the name of your Google Cloud project: